getdokan/dokan/tests/README.md

 **Database Configuration**

 WPDb is the WordPress Database settings, this requires details to the specific database we are setting up for testing.
-Now we export our database and place it into the _data directory. we rename the databse name like `dump.sql`.
+Now we export our database and place it into the `_data` directory. we rename the databse like `dump.sql`.

 **Server Configuration**